Make Your Own DIY Ambisonic Soundfield Type Microphone

 Where LFU, LBD, RBU, RFD are the signals from the cardioid pattern capsules facing the directions Left Front Up, Left Back Down, Right Back Up, and Right Front Down in the tetrahedral array and 2.83 is 2*root2.
 There is an overall inversion in this stage, as there is also in the pre-amp stage.
 This cancels overall.

-UHJ Converter
+UHJ Encoder

-Schematic of ambisonic microphone UHJ encoder mini_soundfield02-01.sch
+PDF Schematic of Ambisonic Microphone UHJ encoder mini_soundfield02-01.pdf

-In the dim and distant past a battery powered prototype soundfield microphone control box had a UHJ encoder included.
+In the dim and distant past a battery powered prototype Soundfield microphone control box had a UHJ encoder included.
 What a great idea!
 Well with this design you can also record on location direct to UHJ with your stereo minidisc recorder, or even your dusty old cassette Pro-Walkman.
 This is ideal for capturing live events where you're not intending to do any further mixing on the result, and is in keeping with the inexpensive ethic of this design.
 So here we have a built-in UHJ encoder for interfacing to standard stereo recorders which are extremely commonplace.

 The UHJ converter is built on a separate board from the A to B format converter.
 The B format signal enters on a 5-way Molex connector and goes to the phase shifters.
 These are based on what I think are original Gerzon paper time constants, but I'm not sure of the source as I only have a fragment of the full document.
 The circuit is simple and doesn't use the strange capacitor values found in the Audio and Design UHJ transcoder and decoder.
 I buy a bunch of good quality capacitors and measure the capacitance with my cheapie old multimeter which can just about manage 1% precision.
-Generally I can find plenty within 1% out of a bunch of 20 units and this is much cheaper than buying 1% versions.
+Generally I can find plenty within 1% out of a bunch of 20 units and this is much cheaper than buying 1% versions or unobtainable weird values.
 This is close enough for me.
 If I can't find enough within 1% then I change the resistor value in the time constant to compensate, which is what I've done in the real circuit.
-The filters are 8 pole and cover 30 to 16kHz with +/-1.3degrees error assuming perfect components.
-In real life +/-2% is probably closer to reality but this should still provide very good operation.
+The filters are 8 pole and cover 30 to 16kHz with +/-1.3 degrees error assuming perfect components.
+In real life +/-2 degrees is probably closer to reality but this should still provide very good operation.
 The UHJ encoding equations require relative 0 and 90 degree versions of W and X signals and just a relative 0 degrees for Y. After the phase shifters the signals are summed according to the equations below where the j means you take the output from the 90 degree shifter.

 Sigma = L+R = 0.9397W +0.1856X